nightscout/AndroidAPS/README-Combo.md

 - If the loop requests a running TBR to be cancelled the Combo will set a TBR of 90% or 110% for 15 minutes instead.
 This is because cancelling a TBR causes an alert on the pump which causes a lot of vibrations.
+- Long press the Refresh button on the Combo tab to force a re-read of all pump data

 Reporting bugs:
 - Note the precise time the problem occurred and describe the circumstances and steps that caused